aswiniab/blog/_posts/2020-07-26-how-to-model-stock-price.markdown

 *	**Inflation** is the rate at which the average price level of a basket of selected goods and services in an economy increases over some period of time.
 It is calculated from the Consumer Price Index (CPI) and is often expressed as a percentage.
 If the inflation rate increases, the return from the stock looks less attractive.
 *	**Industrial Production** is measured in terms of Industrial Production Index (IPI), a monthly economic indicator measuring real output in the manufacturing, mining, electric and gas industries, relative to a base year.
 A increased IPI indicate increased industrial activity and is expected to have a positive impact on the return of stocks.
 *	**Term spread** measures the difference between the interest rates of two bonds with different maturities or expiration dates.
 Yield spreads between Treasury bonds of different maturities indicate how investors are viewing economic conditions.
 Widening spreads indicates stable economic conditions in the future whereas falling spreads indicates worsening economy.
-*	**Consumer credit** is personal debt taken on to purchase goods and services.
+*	**Consumer credit** is the personal debt taken to purchase goods and services.
 A credit card is one form of consumer credit.
 Although any type of personal loan could be labelled consumer credit, the term is usually used to describe unsecured debt that is taken on to buy everyday goods and services.
 Increased consumer credit indicate increased consumer spending, leading to increased production and transactions in the market.
 Hence, it has a positive impact on the stock returns.
-*	**Credit spread** measures the difference in yield between U.S. Treasury bonds and other debt securities of lesser quality, such as corporate bonds.Credit spreads widen when U.S. Treasury markets are favored over corporate bonds, typically in times of uncertainty or when economic conditions are expected to deteriorate.
+*	**Credit spread** measures the difference in yield between U.S. Treasury bonds and other debt securities of lesser quality, such as corporate bonds.
+Credit spreads widen when U.S. Treasury markets are favored over corporate bonds, typically in times of uncertainty or when economic conditions are expected to deteriorate.
 *	**Money supply** is all the currency and other liquid instruments in a country's economy on the date measured that can be used almost as easily as cash.
 The more the money supply, the higher price of stock.